franciscorosecerna/Franciscorosecerna/README.md

 So far I learned:
 - Juggle C#, .NET, and JToken hell without losing my mind.
 - The difference between "it's just text" and "why is this binary cursed".
-- Streaming saves memory but costs sanity (still worth it).
+- Streaming saves memory but costs sanity (still worth it though).

 ---

 ### Dev Philosophy

-> "Clean architecture," they said. *"It'll be fun," they said.*

 > *"Some days I build systems.
 Some days the systems build me."*